 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.

-Where can I pay for bail for theft charges in Kelowna?
+Where can I pay for bail for theft charges in Saskatchewan?

-If you or a loved one is charged with theft in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay for bail at any court registry (courthouse) in British Columbia.
-If you live in Vancouver, you can pay bail there for someone detained in Kelowna.
+If you or a loved one is charged with theft in Saskatchewan, and granted bail, you may be required to put down a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Saskatchewan.

-How do I change my release conditions for theft charges in Kelowna?
+How do I change my release conditions for theft charges in Saskatchewan?